Skip to content ↓

 We are so excited to welcome you into Year 6 – your final and most memorable year at primary school!
 This is a year full of exciting adventures, new challenges, and the chance to make lasting memories with your friends and teachers.
 As the oldest in school, you'll be setting a brilliant example for others and taking on new responsibilities with pride.
 We know that settling into Year 6 can feel like a big step, but we’re here to support you every step of the way.
 Let’s make this an unforgettable year!

-Spring 1
+Summer 1

 English

-Science – light
+Science – Circulatory System

 Maths